microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    tfx login --service-url https://<account>.visualstudio.com/DefaultCollection --token <PAT>
    ```

-   You can generate a PAT by following the instructions [here][tfxpat].
-This
+   You can generate a PAT with at least the "Agent Pools (Read & manage)" scope
+   by following the instructions [here][tfxpat].
+This will only need to be
-   will only need to be performed the first time you use tfx-cli.
+   performed the first time you use tfx-cli.
-1. Delete any existing copy of the task using
-   `tfx build tasks delete --task-id 907d3b28-6b37-4ac7-ac75-9631ee53e512`.
-1. Install `nuget.exe` and add it to your `PATH` environment variable so that
-   NuGet can invoked from any console window.
-Instructions on the process can be
-   located [here][nugetcli].
-1. Build the task locally by running `msbuild` from the PRMetrics directory.
-   You may need to use a Visual Studio command prompt for this, as `msbuild` is
-   not always added to the default path.
-1. If the build is successful, upload the task using
-   `tfx build tasks upload --task-path  ..\..\build\Release\PipelinesTasks\PRMetricsV1\task\`.
+1. To build and deploy, from within the `buildAndReleaseTask` folder, run
+   `npm run deploy`.

 ## Configuring

 The task can be added to a pipeline as detailed [here][addingtask].
-Note that
-only Windows pipelines are supported as the task is written in PowerShell.

 The agent running the task must allow access to the OAuth token.
 If access is
 unavailable, the task will generate a warning.